New Feature! Search Leicester Music Society

 Leicester Music Society 78th Year

-Usual time and place: 7.30pm in the Keene Room of Christchurch on Clarendon Park Road.
+Tuesday 13th January, 7.30pm in the Keene Room, Christchurch on Clarendon Park Road.

 REMAINING SEASON 2025–2026